At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

 In our work together you will learn how to identify your negative thoughts (the thoughts that are keeping you stuck), and how to stand back and question them-for real!

 You will also learn how to recognise when your emotions are getting the best of you; do you tend to snap at people when you’re feeling low?
 Do you tend to avoid situations when you’re feeling anxious?
-Feelings of anxiety and depression can negatively effect your behaviour; I will teach you more helpful ways of responding to negative feelings like anxiety and depression.
+Feelings of anxiety and depression can negatively affect your behaviour; I will teach you more helpful ways of responding to negative feelings like anxiety and depression.

 CBT Canary Wharf